JJ/hoborg/text/text.md

 As a matter of fact, somebody told me that in the table where we gauchos sat.
 There was Jay, who had actually fought in the patriotic war and transferred to the circus, and now took care of animals, Bill and Vince, two roustabouts that helped with anything that was needed, and Gina, who rode horses.
+Why do you want to know how Bill and Vince were?
+Just your average Bill and Vince, Bill a black Seminole and Vince a black, strong guy from Virginia or somesuch.
+He kept talking about his pa being a guerrilla fighter during the civil war.
+Couldn't stop, somehow.

-And sometimes, Rufus the mechanical man man, the one that took care of the mech, Rufus three-M himself, joined us.
+But back to the story: sometimes, Rufus the mechanical man man, the one that took care of the mech, Rufus three-M himself, joined us.
 He couldn't have been born into the circus, no mechanical men in the previous generation, no way.
 So, despite have been for years in circus life he was still